min2ha/ukwa-site/content/target/46537/index.en.md

   "subject": "Brexit"
 }

-# New Statesman: Nick Clegg: will Brexit help him go from political Judas to comeback kid?

 The former deputy prime minister Nick Clegg is playing a central role in the campaign to force a vote on the government's Brexit plans.